jhjh0409/AlgoViz/README.md

-# AlgoViz - Sorting Algorithm Visualizer
+# AlgoViz - Algorithm & Data Structure Visualizer

-AlgoViz is an interactive web application that visualizes various sorting algorithms to help users understand how they work.
-Built with Next.js and Tailwind CSS, this application provides a modern and intuitive interface for exploring sorting algorithms.
+AlgoViz is an interactive web application that visualizes various sorting algorithms and data structures to help users understand how they work.
+Built with Next.js and Tailwind CSS, this application provides a modern and intuitive interface for exploring algorithms and data structures.

 ![AlgoViz Screenshot](src/public/Screenshot.png)

 ## Features

+- **Interactive Visualization**:
-- **Interactive Visualization**: Watch sorting algorithms in action with customizable array sizes and speeds
+  - Watch sorting algorithms in action with customizable array sizes and speeds
-- **Multiple Algorithms**: Visualize and compare different sorting algorithms:
-  - Bubble Sort
-  - Selection Sort
-  - Insertion Sort
-  - Merge Sort
-  - Quick Sort
-  - And more!
+  - Explore data structures like binary trees, heaps, and hash tables with interactive operations

+- **Multiple Algorithms & Data Structures**:
+  - **Sorting Algorithms**: Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, and more
+  - **Data Structures**: Binary Trees (with traversals), Heaps (with operations), Hash Tables (with collision handling)

-- **Educational Content**: Learn about the time and space complexity of each algorithm
+- **Educational Content**: Learn about the time and space complexity of each algorithm and data structure
 - **Responsive Design**: Works on desktop and mobile devices

 ## Getting Started